School of Theatre information

 has directed at various regional theatres including Shakespeare Santa Cruz, Utah Shakespeare Festival, Lake Tahoe Shakespeare Festival, Virginia Stage Company, Next Act Theatre, Great Lakes Theater, Idaho Shakespeare Festival, Merrimack Rep, the Kennedy Center, Clarence Brown Theatre, Round House Theatre, the Studio, and Milwaukee Rep where he was associate artistic director for six years and directed nearly 30 plays.
 He and his works have been honored with Helen Hayes Awards and nominations, and he was a Drama League of New York Directors Project Fellow.
 He has written adaptations and plays that have been produced at regional theatres, universities, and filmed for Public TV including Way Downriver: William Faulkner’s “Old Man,” which was recently produced at North Coast Rep; A Rising Wind co-written with John Kishline; A Christmas Carol co-written with Joe Hanreddy; Sounding River; Appalachian Voices; An Irish Reunion; and The Last Ride of the Bold Calhouns.
 Edward has worked as a teacher and guest artist at numerous graduate and undergraduate programs and frequently conducts master classes.
 Internationally, he toured India as an actor and director through the U.S. State Department and has directed and taught in Costa Rica and the Dominican Republic.
 He is a member of SD&C and AEA, a casting partner for Cirque du Soleil, and is on the roster of Fulbright Specialists.

-is an actor, singer, dancer, and story-teller who has worked in theatres worldwide, in television, and on screen.
-Joe’s performing career started as a boxer.
-He was Welterweight Champion of the US Air Force before turning to dance.
-He started his dance career as a tap dancer on the streets of NYC where Gregory Hines discovered him and gave him his first inside job.
-On stage, Joe has performed with Joan Baez, Bob Hope, the Smothers Brothers, Michael Davis, Liliane Montevecchi, Bill Irwin, David Shiner, Melissa Manchester, and the Cookie Monster, among others.
-He has tap danced with such greats as Gregory Hines, Jimmy Slyde, and Savion Glover, and old masters including the Nicholas Brothers, Honi Coles, Charles “Cookie” Cook, Chuck Green, and Lon Cheney.
-He has been directed by Woody Allen (Everyone Says I Love You), James Mangold (Copland), Tim Boxell (Valley of the Heart’s Delight), Stefan Haves (Punch Drunk), and David Shiner (Nacht Mund).
-CNN International profiled Joe on People in the Arts.
-Joe received his MFA from University of Southern California’s School of Dramatic Arts in Acting.
-In March 2016 Joe choreographed and was a guest artist in Terence Blanchard’s opera Champion for the SF Jazz Center.
-Joe reprised this featured role in 2017 at the Kennedy Center.
-When not on the stage, Joe can be found in the classroom, community center, or boxing gym.
-Each year, through the 501(c)(3) Joe Orrach Performance Project (JOPP), he reaches hundreds of students with programs that help them tell their own stories through rhythm, movement, and voice.
+is an actor, choreographer, dancer, and story-teller in live theatre and film.
+Joe started as a boxer, Welterweight Champion of the US Air Force, before turning his athleticism to dance, especially tap.
+Joe has performed with the Smothers Brothers, Lilianne Montevecchi, Melissa Manchester, Michael Davis, Bill Irwin, Joan Baez, and others; tap-danced with Gregory Hines, Savion Glover, Nicholas Brothers, and Michelle Dorrance; and has been directed by Woody Allen, James Mangold, Tim Boxell, Jeremiah Chechik, Stefan Haves, and David Shiner.
+During 2013–18, Joe conceived, directed, choreographed, and performed his original works 147, In My Corner, The Boxer, Roughing It Up, and STReeT/FeaT in US and European theatres.
+Joe choreographed and was guest artist and boxing consultant in Terrence Blanchard’s opera Champion at SFJazz and reprised his featured role in 2017 at the Kennedy Center in DC.
+He recently choreographed The Royale at Aurora Theatre, Berkeley.
+Joe has an MFA from USC’s School of Dramatic Arts.
+When not on stage, Joe can be found in the classroom, community center, or boxing gym.
+Through Joe Orrach Performance Project, he reaches hundreds of students with programs that help them tell their own stories through rhythm, movement, and voice.
 He is the recipient of Dance Studio Life’s Generous Heart Award for his teaching.

 is a local and international award-winning performing artist and instructor.
 He grew up in Berkeley and upon graduating from UC Santa Cruz with a BA in Theatre Arts, he began his circus training at the San Francisco Circus Center (SFCC).
 Since 1997, Slater has taught children circus arts at SFCC, Make-A-Circus, Trapeze Arts, Head Over Heels, Teatro Zinzanni, and the Kinetic Arts Center.
 Slater was a body performer for motion capture with Tech TV, earning an Emmy Award in 2000 for “Specialty: Technical Achievement.”
 He currently performs both nationally and abroad in his two award-winning creations, Le Projet Migration and The Submarine Show.